Akash-Rayhan/Spam-Non-Spam-Classifier/Readme.md

 • Splited the datasets into a training set and a test set.

+• Added hyperparameters to  preparation pipeline to control whether or not to strip off email headers, convert each email to lowercase, remove punctuation, replace all URLs with “URL,” replace all numbers with “NUMBER,”  remove stop words " is, and, the"  remove absurd single characters " 's " or even perform lemmatization

 • Wrote a data preparation pipeline to convert each email into a feature vector.
 The  preparation pipeline  transforms an email into a (sparse) vector indicating the presence or absence of each possible word.
 For example, if all